bjoern-sellnau/vaccine/README.md

 ### Things to know ###

-* The `define`'s can be in any order.
+* The `define`'s can be in any order (for the full version of vaccine.js).
+* The module id's passed to `define` are global, so make sure that there are no collisions by using your app/lib name as a prefix.
+* Don't use ".js" at the end of module ids.
 * Circular dependencies are not supported.
-However, as long as you let the module's function return, you can call require at some later point to get it.
+However, as long as you let the module's function return, you can call require at some later point to get a module's object.
 * The `require` currently works by using exceptions (try, catch, throw).
 This means that you should not have any side effects before a `require` call for a module that isn't yet defined.
-I do not see this being a problem, as it is common practice to keep requires at the top of a module.
+This shouldn't be a problem, as it is common practice to keep requires at the top of a module anyway.

 Developing With Vaccine
 -----------------------